MicrosoftDocs/learn/learn-pr/wwl-sci/describe-compliance-management-capabilities-microsoft/includes/1-introduction.md

 After completing this module, you'll be able to:

-- Describe the offerings of the Service Trust Portal
+- Describe the offerings of the Service Trust Portal.
 - Describe Microsoft’s privacy principles.